seesharper/LightInject/readme.md

 ## Func&lt;T&gt; ##

-We can resolve named services from within a service instance by passing a **Func&lt;T&gt;** delegate as the dependency.
+We can resolve named services from within a service instance by passing a `Func<T>` delegate as the dependency.

     public class FooWithFuncDependency : IFoo
     {